Team Leader

 Abby Clarke

-Abby completed her MS degree in the department of Entomology at WSU.
+Abby is a research technician working on a range of projects, mostly focused on X-disease.
+She completed her MS degree in the department of Entomology at WSU.
 Her research focused on host use and life history by the leafhoppers that vector X-disease.
 Prior to starting at WSU she received her BS degree at University of Delaware.
-As a research technician, she is building on her X-disease vector research as well as researching interactions between pear psylla and pear trees.
 Abby can be contacted at abby.clarke@wsu.edu

 Postdoctoral Researchers